loreanvictor/nokss/docs/controls/switch.md

 ## Switches

-Buttons with a `switch` role will act as a switch that can be turned on and off:
+Use `role="switch"` on buttons to turn them into switches that can be turned on or off:

 ```html
 <button role="switch" aria-checked="false">